magic0whi/hexo-blog/source/_posts/zh-cn/computer/kvm.md

 toc: true
 ---

-Some notes of KVM & GVT-g
+Some notes in KVM & GVT-g

 <!-- more -->